DEA issues warning about deadly 'rainbow fentanyl' pills made to look like candy

 LAS VEGAS (KLAS) — The Drug Enforcement Administration issued a warning Tuesday about brightly colored fentanyl pills being distributed across the country.

-So-called “rainbow fentanyl” pills mimic other illicit ones, but are made to look like candy and appeal to young people, DEA representatives said in a news release.
+So-called “rainbow fentanyl” mimics other illicit pills but are made to look like candy and appeal to young people, DEA representatives said in a news release.

 Drug cartels are manufacturing Illicit fentanyl, a powerful synthetic opioid that is 50-to-100 times more potent than morphine, and combining it with other drugs.
 Just a few grains are deadly.